 Badr’s Organizational Structure: Answering to Iran, Casting Iranian Influence

 Hadi al-Amiri leads the Badr Organization, but his influence extends beyond the group’s confines.
 For example, Al-Amiri commanded Iraq’s army and police in Diyala province.
 Former Iraqi Prime Minister Abadi also reportedly entrusted al-Amiri with control over the Iraqi Army’s 20th Battalion, according to the battalion’s commander, General Ali al-Wazir.
 One Human Rights Watch employee said that al-Amiri “is an extremely powerful figure and he’s essentially acting with total impunity now.
 It’s not really the government leading the militias; it’s the other way around.”

-Although al-Amiri appeared to act without much Iraqi government oversight, reports suggest he may answer to the leader of Iran’s IRGC-Quds Force, Qassem Soleimani.
+Although al-Amiri appeared to act without much Iraqi government oversight, reports suggest he may have previously answered to the former leader of Iran’s IRGC-Quds Force, Qassem Soleimani.
 In the fight to retake Tikrit from ISIS militants, Soleimani “was directing operations on the eastern flank from a village about 55km (35 miles) from Tikrit,” according to a Reuters report.
 Another Reuters report noted that “Soleimani also directed Iranian-trained Shi’ite militias—including the Badr Brigade.”
 Former RAND Corporation analyst Alireza Nader has written that the Badr Organization “appear[s] to be taking direct orders from Tehran.”
 Al-Amiri himself has been photographed with Soleimani as the two discuss battle strategy and celebrate victories.